ues-io/uesio/README.md

 ## End-to-end Testing and Integration testing

-All E2E and integration tests can be run with `npm run tests-all`
+All E2E and integration tests can be run exactly as they would in CI using `npm run tests-all`.
+This will spin up all dependencies, and a Dockerized version of the app, run integration and E2E tests against the app, and then spin down dependencies.

 ### E2E testing with Cypress